 Tapping the Objects button will bring up the objects detail table, which shows all objects currently on your Plot.
 Tapping on these object cells or selecting their details will select the objects.

 Once multi-select mode is on, tapping a non-selected object will select it (while keeping all other selected objects) and tapping a selected object will de-select it.
-You’ll notice your detail table will show you how many objects you have selected, and will allow you to change some of their properties en masse; for instance, you can give them all the same nickname, add the same note to all of them (either appended on the end of existing notes, or replacing them altogether), or move them all as a group.
+You’ll notice your detail table will show you how many objects you have selected, and will allow you to change some of their properties en masse; for instance, you can give them all the same nickname, add the same description to all of them (either appended on the end of existing notes, or replacing them altogether), or move them all as a group.
 You can also make changes using the controls at the bottom of the screen; the crosshairs will target multiple Units on one spot, Swap will change out all selected objects for another object of your choice, and Delete will remove all selected objects from your Plot (again, with the option to send to Truck instead).

 To turn multi-select off, just tap in an empty space on the Plot, and all objects will be deselected.

 Multi-move also follows the snap conventions, moving your crosshairs to snap points and rotating in 15º increments when snap is enabled.
+Beginning in v3.6.0, it also uses the original reference point as a snap point, so you can move your grouping in only X or only Y directions.

 When you select an object that has other objects rigged to it, those rigged objects will automatically be locked so you can move the selected object more easily.
 To select one of these locked objects, either de-select the selected object to unlock the rigged objects, or open the selected object’s detail table and choose one of the rigged objects listed.